 How can an individual teacher do that for all their students?

-In my newest book, Teacher Secrets, I share 40 powerful lessons every educator must know to create relevant, worthwhile, developmentally appropriate learning opportunities for their students.
+In my book, Teacher Secrets, I share 40 powerful lessons every educator must know to create relevant, worthwhile, developmentally appropriate learning opportunities for their students.

 If you are an educator, or if you know someone who needs help reaching students today, invest in this book.
 It could literally keep a kid from dropping out.
 It could inspire them to love learning.
 It could really change the direction of their lives.